King's Lynn South

 Most of the M&gn closed in 1959 and some parts survived until 1964.

-Some parts stations and bridges still remain to this day and are quite easy to access.
-Some parts are in use as Heritage railways and some parts are used as public walk ways most commonly the Marriotts Way walk starting at the old Norwich city station site.
+Some parts stations and bridges still remain to this day and are quite easy to find.
+Some parts of the M&gn are in use as Heritage railways and some parts are used as public walk ways most commonly the Marriotts Way walk starting at the old Norwich city station site.

 The Icons in Blue are the Stations on the South Lynn to Fakenham Part of the M&gn and the red icons are the Remains of the old railway that I have found to have survived.